-According to the frequent posts I’ve been seeing on Facebook, it’s almost time to register for kindergarten.
-The fear of this unknown territory can be overwhelming to a mother.
+Kindergarten registration season is here!
 I remember this time of year very well.
-Over ten years later, I’d never dream I would be writing a blog post about it.
+Over 13 years later, I never dreamed I would be writing a blog post about it.

-It seems like a lifetime, but it was only a little over a decade ago that my daughter was in preschool.
-She had been attending preschool at our church three half-days a week.
-It was a great experience for her and myself.
-Her days at preschool were spent with plenty of play, art, Bible stories, learning, and a favorite among many preschoolers – snack time.
-My days were filled with trying to get all I could done in that small window of time!
+It seems like a lifetime ago, but it was only a little over a decade ago when our daughter was enrolled in preschool.
+It was a great experience for her, although in hindsight, I can’t say that it was necessary.
+Her days at our church preschool were spent with plenty of play, art, Bible stories, learning, and a favorite among many preschoolers, snack time.

-With only two months remaining of her time at preschool, I started getting forms and flyers about kindergarten registration sent home in her backpack.
+With only two months remaining of her time in preschool, I began to receive forms and flyers about kindergarten registration in her backpack.
 I vividly remember the feelings I had as I looked over the enclosed paperwork.
 The thought about her being away at school five full days a week made me nervous.
 I remember thinking, “she’s too small to go to big school”.
 Little did I know that there were more options than just what was tucked in her little backpack.